This article outlines the instant benefits user research can provide for you and your business (or your clients business)

 - Excellent Analytics Tip#5: Conversion Rate Basics & Best Practices

-I hope you’ve found this article useful, and any feedback (and diggs) are greatly appreciated!
+I hope you’ve found this article useful, and any feedback are greatly appreciated!

 In summary, I have experience on both transactional and non-transactional websites, from SME’s to blue chip companies and believe the return on investment by conducting user research can be outstanding to every online business.